Ayfri/Kore/website/src/jsMain/resources/markdown/doc/oop/World_Events.md

 Because the previous state is unset on the first tick after a reload, edge events never fire spuriously on load.

-`onInterval` instead keeps a counter on the same objective, so it stays accurate even when `doDaylightCycle` is off:
+`onInterval` instead keeps a counter on the same objective, so it stays accurate even when `advance_time` is off:

 ```mcfunction
 # dispatch_on_interval